SnapperGPS/snappergps-pcb/.github/ISSUE_TEMPLATE/troubleshooting.md

 Have you checked the troubleshooting section on https://snappergps.info/ ?
 * Yes/no.

-Does any of the problems listed there apply to your problem?
+Does any of the points listed there apply to your problem?
 * Yes/no.

-If any of the problems listed there applies to your problems, which of the suggestions have you considered?
+If any of the points listed there applies to your problems, which of the suggestions have you considered?
 * ...

 ### Photos and screenshots